2.5 - Identification of transition risks and opportunities

 Transition risks

-• Regulatory risks, which may in particular be linked to an increase in the carbon tax, to greater reporting obligations, or to legislation on certain products, services or activities of the organisation (examples include the EU taxonomy, the CSRD or the MACF).
+• Regulatory risks, which may in particular be related to an increase in the carbon tax, to greater reporting obligations or to legislation on certain products, services or activities of the organisation (examples include the EU taxonomy, the CSRD or the MACF).

-• Image and reputational risks, which may in particular be linked to changes in behaviour among the organisation’s users, members or clients, to investor concerns in the case of a company, or to stigmatization in the media regarding the organisation’s sector.
+• Image and reputational risks, which may in particular be related to changes in behaviour among users, members or customers of the organisation, to investor concerns in the case of a company, or to stigmatisation in the media of the organisation's sector of activity.
 This also includes legal actions related to climate inaction.
-These image and reputational risks can also have consequences for the organisation’s ability to recruit employees.
+These image and reputational risks can also have consequences for the organisation's ability to recruit staff.

 Economic risks are transversal.
-The costs of inaction are intrinsically linked to the consequences of the other risk categories.
+The costs of inaction are intrinsically linked to the consequences of the other categories of risks.

 Physical risks

-• Risks related to natural disasters and extreme climatic events becoming more frequent and/or intense.
-These can disrupt operations or endanger the organisation’s assets and employees.
+• Risks related to natural disasters and extreme weather events becoming increasingly frequent and/or intense.
+These can disrupt operations or endanger the organisation's assets and staff.
 For example, natural disasters can lead to a local power outage.

-• Risks related to progressive changes in the climate, such as rising average temperatures, sea level rise, changes in the frequency and/or intensity of rainfall, depending on the areas where the organisation operates.
-These risks can affect the organisation’s employees and some of its assets depending on its sector.
-For example, more frequent and intense heat waves can lead to higher absenteeism within the organisation.
-If the organisation uses agricultural raw materials, these could become scarcer if water resources were to be lacking, etc.
+• Risks related to gradual changes in the climate, such as rising average temperatures, rising sea levels, changes in the frequency and/or intensity of rainfall, depending on the areas where the organisation's activities take place.
+These risks can have an impact on the organisation's staff and on some of its assets depending on its sector of activity.
+For example, more frequent and more intense heatwaves can lead to higher absenteeism within the organisation.
+If the organisation uses agricultural raw materials, these could become scarce if water resources were to run short, etc.

-Physical risks make explicit the consequences of the first two categories of physical risks (extreme events or progressive changes), such as supply chain disruptions, link failures, transport blockages, health or geopolitical risks, etc.
+Physical risks set out the consequences of these first two categories of physical risks (extreme events or gradual changes), such as supply chain disruptions, link failures, transport blockages, health or geopolitical risks, etc.

 Transition opportunities

-The opportunities that secure the organisation a place in the low-carbon world of tomorrow are of several types:
+The opportunities that ensure the organisation a place in the low-carbon world of tomorrow are of several types:

-• Reduction of GHG emissions: the organisation hedges against changes in fossil fuel prices, the impact of future regulations and may potentially participate in carbon markets.
+• Reduction of GHG emissions: the organisation protects itself against changes in fossil fuel prices, the impact of future regulations and potentially participates in carbon markets.

-• Development of new products and services and innovation: the organisation gains access to new markets, new audiences, strengthens its position or becomes a market leader.
+• Development of new products and services and innovations: the organisation gains access to new markets, new audiences, strengthens its position or becomes a market leader.

-• Regulatory and financial incentives: the organisation may gain access to public funding, conditional subsidies or private financing targeting lower-environmental-impact activities.
+• Regulatory and financial incentives: The organisation may obtain access to public funding, conditional subsidies or private financing targeting lower-environmental-impact activities.

 • Adaptation: By adapting to climate change, the organisation also reduces its vulnerability to other hazards.

-Here are the different requirements to be met in terms of identifying transition risks and opportunities for each of the 3 maturity levels.
+Here are different requirements to be achieved in terms of identifying transition risks and opportunities for each of the 3 maturity levels.

-A rapid identification of risks as part of the Stakeholder engagement
+A rapid identification of risks as part of Stakeholder engagement

-The organisation lists the various risks (physical and transition) and the impacts these could have.
-The organisation also presents potential opportunities and co-benefits of the approach.
+The organisation lists the different risks (physical and transition) and the impacts these could have.
+The organisation also presents the opportunities and potential co-benefits of the approach.

-The organisation can rely annex on a list of potential physical and transition risks.
+The organisation may rely annex on a list of potential physical and transition risks.

 As part of the Stakeholder engagement, a time for debate and exchange on these risks and their relevance within the organisation can be organised.

-The organisation produces a mapping of the different risks relevant in its case and their impacts.
-Internal risks to the organisation and risks across the whole value chain must be considered.
-The organisation then overlays all these risks on the flow map, in order to reveal the vulnerabilities to which it is subject.
+The organisation produces a map of the different risks relevant to its case and their impacts.
+Internal risks to the organisation and across the entire value chain must be considered.
+The organisation then maps all of these risks onto the flow mapping, in order to highlight the vulnerabilities to which it is exposed.

 • a list of potential physical and transition risks

-• a risk analysis matrix aimed at considering risks that are specific to the organisation’s activities
+• on a risk analysis matrix aimed at considering risks that are specific to the organisation's activities

-To report these conclusions, the same representation can be used for the risk mapping and the emission source mapping.
+To report these conclusions, the same representation can be used for the risk map and the emission sources mapping.
 Thus, the organisation frames and vulnerabilises the flows that revolve around its activities.

-Consequently, the organisation’s transition plan takes these vulnerabilities into account by integrating several adaptation actions to climate change.
+As a result, the organisation's transition plan takes these vulnerabilities into account by integrating several Adaptation actions to climate change.

 A comprehensive risk analysis is carried out and is an integral part of the organisation's decision-making processes

-This maturity level implies that the organisation reasons in double materiality (measuring an organisation’s impact on the environment, and the impact of environmental degradation on that same organisation).
+This maturity level implies that the organisation reasons in double materiality (measuring an organisation's impact on the environment, and the incidence of environmental degradation on that same organisation).

-The organisation conducts or has conducted (within the framework of the Bilan Carbone®, or as part of a complementary approach, potentially preexisting) a comprehensive analysis of climate change-related risks and opportunities, the results of which are attached to the Bilan Carbone®.
-This analysis must be less than 10 years old.
-Risks and opportunities must be considered internally within the organisation and across the entire value chain.
+The organisation carries out or has carried out (as part of the Bilan Carbone® approach, or as part of a complementary approach, potentially pre-existing) a comprehensive analysis of climate-related risks and opportunities, the results of which are attached to the Bilan Carbone®.
+This analysis must be no more than 10 years old.
+Risks and opportunities must be considered internally to the organisation and across the entire value chain.

 For this, six steps can be followed:

 Step 1: Analysis of exposure and sensitivity past of the organisation to the different risks physical and transition.
-For example, study of past evolution of the organisation’s energy cost, changes in the public image of the organisation’s sector, investments related to the energy-climate theme, and any other element relevant in this context for the organisation.
+For example, a study of the past evolution of energy costs for the organisation, of the evolution of the public image of the organisation's sector, investments related to the energy-climate theme, and any other element relevant in this context for the organisation.

-Step 2: Evaluation of exposure present and future (short, medium and long term) of the organisation to transition.
-The organisation must at least study different scenarios of energy price evolution, regulatory changes (carbon tax, product and service regulation), changes in the requirements of the organisation’s different stakeholders (health, environment, societal engagement, etc.), and technological development (low carbon, etc.).
+Step 2: Assessment of exposure present and future (short, medium and long term) of the organisation to the risks of transition.
+The organisation shall at minimum study different scenarios of energy price evolution, of regulatory evolution (carbon tax, regulation of products and services), of changes in the requirements of the various Stakeholders of the organisation (health, environment, societal engagement, etc.), of technology evolution (low carbon, etc.).
 The scenarios studied must include assumptions in which global warming is kept to 1.5°C under the Paris Agreement because transition risks will be higher in that case.

-Step 3: Evaluation of exposure present and future (short, medium and long term) of the organisation to physical risks physical.
-The organisation must at least study different scenarios of changes in extreme climatic events and progressive climate evolution.
-The scenarios studied must include high-warming assumptions (business-as-usual scenario) because physical risks will be more intense and frequent in that case.
+Step 3: Assessment of exposure present and future (short, medium and long term) of the organisation to physical risks physical.
+The organisation shall at minimum study different scenarios of evolution of extreme climatic events and of progressive climate changes.
+The scenarios studied must include high-warming assumptions (the “business as usual” scenario) because physical risks will be more intense and frequent in that case.

 Step 4: Prioritisation and summary of these different risks.
-Qualification and quantification of the effects that these risks can have on the organisation and its value chain.
-The organisation can rely annex on a list of potential physical and transition risks, on a risk analysis matrix and on an economic vulnerability simulator.
+Qualification and quantification of the effects these risks may have on the organisation and its value chain.
+The organisation may rely annex on a list of potential physical and transition risks, on a risk analysis matrix and on an economic vulnerability simulator.

-Step 5: Assessment of the organisation’s present and future opportunities linked to climate issues.
+Step 5: Assessment of the organisation's present and future opportunities related to climate issues.

-Step 6: Drafting of a report accounting for the various analyses carried out by the organisation.
-In addition, the organisation can map risks in the same way as the emission source mapping.
+Step 6: Preparation of a report accounting for the various analyses carried out by the organisation.
+In addition, the organisation can map the risks in the same way as the emission sources mapping.
 Thus, the organisation frames and vulnerabilises the flows that revolve around its activities.

 The organisation then integrates this risk and opportunity analysis into its strategic analysis.
-Decisions made by the organisation must systematically take this risk and opportunity analysis into account.
-The transition plan must include adaptation objectives, and multiple adaptation actions to climate change, in order to limit the probability and impacts of physical and transition risks, and to seize the various opportunities that arise.
+The decisions made by the organisation must systematically take this risk and opportunity analysis into account.
+The transition plan must include adaptation objectives, and multiple Adaptation actions to climate change, in order to limit the probability and impacts of physical and transition risks, and to seize the various opportunities that arise.

-ℹ️ In view of existing methods, and within the framework of the Bilan Carbone®, it is possible to have a more in-depth analysis of physical risks than of transition risks; nevertheless the latter must exist, at least qualitatively.
-It is possible to have a more advanced analysis of physical risks at the scale ofa site (considered vital and representative).
-However, within the framework of CSRD reporting, this analysis must be extended to all sites.
+ℹ️ Given existing methods, and within the Bilan Carbone® framework, it is possible to have a more advanced analysis of physical risks than of transition risks; nevertheless the latter must exist, at least qualitatively.
+It is possible to have a more in-depth analysis of physical risks at the scale of'a site (considered as critical and representative).
+However, within the scope of CSRD reporting, this analysis must be extended to all sites.

-🔎 The Advanced Level Bilan Carbone® requirements regarding risks and opportunities are aligned with the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and enable responding to several DRs of the Corporate Sustainability Reporting Directive (CSRD).
+🔎 The Bilan Carbone® Advanced level requirements regarding risks and opportunities are aligned with the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and make it possible to meet several DRs of the Corporate Sustainability Reporting Directive (CSRD).

-🔎 The organisation can rely on the OCARA methodological guide.
+🔎 The organisation may rely on the OCARA methodological guide.

 Last updated